Pediatric Occupational Therapy

 Occupational therapy is often thought of as something for adults, usually after an accident or surgery, to re-learn skills needed to go back to work.

-For children, the concept is similar; we believe that it is a child’s job to play and develop skills that will last a lifetime.
+For children and pediatric occupational therapy, the concept is similar; we believe that it is a child’s job to play and develop core strength skills that will last a lifetime.
 Sometimes, children need some help to strengthen their hand muscles before they learn how to tie their shoes, or they need to be exposed to new and messy activities to become accustomed to coping with situations they may run in to on a daily basis.

 Does your child need an assessment?